 5 detailed case studies using actual real world loans

 Package of more than a dozen tools and templates you can download and use

 Using Debt Yield To Measure Relative Risk

 Suppose we have two different loan requests, and both require a 1.20x DSCR and an 80% LTV.
 How do we know which one is riskier?
 Consider the following maximum loan analysis for both loans:

-As you can see the first loan has a lower debt yield and is therefore riskier according to this measure.
-Intuitively this makes sense because both loans have the same exact NOI, except the total loan amount for Loan 1 is $320,000 higher than Loan 2.
+As you can see, the first loan has a lower debt yield and is therefore riskier according to this measure.
+Intuitively, this makes sense because both loans have the same NOI, except the total loan amount for Loan 1 is $320,000 higher than Loan 2.
 In other words, for every dollar of loan proceeds, Loan 1 has just 7.6 cents of cash flow versus Loan 2 which has 10.04 cents of cash flow.

 This means that there is a larger margin of safety with Loan 2, since it has higher cash flow for the same loan amount.
-Of course, underwriting and structuring a loan is much deeper than just a single ratio, and there are certainly other factors that the debt yield can’t take into account such as guarantor strength, supply and demand conditions, property condition, strength of tenants, etc. However, the debt yield is a useful ratio to understand and it’s being utilized by lenders more frequently since the financial crash in 2008.
+Of course, underwriting and structuring a loan is much deeper than just a single ratio.
+There are other factors that the debt yield can’t consider such as guarantor strength, supply and demand conditions, property condition, strength of tenants, etc. However, the debt yield is a useful ratio to understand, and it’s being utilized by lenders more frequently since the financial crash in 2008.